arte-della-degustazione-hero-min

 ROSÉ

 This colour indicates the presence of red grapes vinified in white, leaving the pomace for a short maceration.
-Based on the more or less preponderant presence of red grapes, the tone of the wine can vary from a delicate pink to an intense shade of salmon pink.
+Based on the quantity of red grapes, the colour of the wine can vary from a delicate pink to an intense shade of salmon pink.

 The mousse

-When pouring a wine, the first element on which attention is focused is the mousse.
-To appraise it, it is recommended to wait for the mousse formed in the first moment to subside: thus there is room for a lighter mousse, distributed along the perimeter of the glass.
+When pouring a wine, the first element on which attention is focused is the froth.
+To appraise it at best, it is recommended to wait for the “first” mousse to subside: this leaves room to a lighter mousse, distributed along the perimeter of the glass.

-Its appraisal must be done by holding the glass still and, only later, by slightly rotating it.
-To define the quality of a sparkling wine it is therefore necessary to analyse the following parameters:
+Its appraisal must be done by holding the glass still and, then, by slightly rotating it.
+To define the quality of a sparkling wine it is necessary to analyse the following parameters:

 • Size of the bubbles: the smaller the bubbles, the better the quality of the sparkling wine.
-The size of the bubbles depends on the temperature and the times with which the second fermentation takes place.
+The size of the bubbles depends on the temperature and on the times of the second fermentation.

-• Speed of mousse growth: the transition from the first mousse to the crown of the glass should take a few seconds, therefore growing rapidly and at a constant rate.
+• Speed growth of the froth: the transition from the first mousse to the crown of the glass should take a few seconds, therefore growing rapidly and at a constant rate.

-• Persistence of the mousse: the perlage should persist for a long time and in large quantities.
+• Persistence of the mousse: the perlage should persist for a long time and in a large amount.

 • Body of the mousse: in a quality wine the mousse is characterized by a reduced thickness and scarce body.
-The evolution of the mousse is also influenced by the cleanliness of the glass: a glass that is dirty or washed with soap could inhibit the formation of bubbles
+The evolution of the mousse is also influenced by the cleanliness of the glass: a dirty glass, or washed with soap, could inhibit the formation of bubbles.

-Not everyone knows it, but the merit of the aerial diffusion of the bouquets is due to carbon dioxide contained in the wine.
-To be able to appreciate them in a sparkling wine, however, it is necessary to wait for the effervescence to subside, avoiding that the nasal mucous membranes are irritated by the intense initial release of this gas naturally present in the sparkling wine.
+Not everyone knows it, the aerial diffusion of the bouquets is due to the carbon dioxide contained in the wine.
+To be able to appreciate the aromas in a sparkling wine, however, it is necessary to wait for the effervescence to subside, avoiding that the nasal mucous membranes are irritated by the intense initial release of this gas naturally present in the sparkling wine.

 • The taste

-Want more advice?
-To fully appreciate the taste of a sparkling wine, avoid swirling the wine in your mouth to ensure that the carbon dioxide is not released too quickly.
+Would you like more advice?
+To fully appreciate the taste of a sparkling wine, avoid swirling the wine in your mouth, to ensure that the carbon dioxide is not released too quickly.

 To stay up to date with our latest news and events, subscribe to our